waynegramlich/Fab/docs/FabToolBits.md

 ### <a name="fabtoolbits----getbitpriority"></a>6.2 `FabEndMillBit.`getBitPriority():

-FabEndMillBit.getBitPriority(self, operation_kind: str, tracing: str = '') -> Union[float, NoneType]:
+FabEndMillBit.getBitPriority(self, operation_kind: str, depth: float, tracing: str = '') -> Union[float, NoneType]:

 Return operation priority for a FabEndMillBit.
 Arguments:
 * *operation_kind* (str): The kind of operation (e.g. "pocket", "drill", etc.).
+* *depth* (str):
+  Depth of end-mill operation or 0.0 for a "generic" priority independent of depth.

 Returns:
 * (Optional[float]): The priority as a negative number, where more negative numbers have a higher priority.
+None is returned if there is bit does not support either the *operation_kind* or *depth*.

 ## <a name="fabtoolbits--fabprobebit"></a>7 Class FabProbeBit: